GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popup-api/index.md

 ## CSS features

 [`::backdrop`](/docs/web-platform/popup-api/backdrop-pseudo-element)
 : Pseudo-element that sits behind an open pop-up in the stacking order, but in front of the rest of the document, and spans the entire width and height of the viewport.
-Allows the rest of the content to be styled while the pop-up is open — for example you might want to blur or darken it.
+Allows the rest of the content to be styled while the pop-up is open—for example you might want to blur or darken it.

 [`:open`](/docs/web-platform/popup-api/open-pseudo-class)
 : Pseudo-class allowing a pop-up to be styled, but only when it is being shown.